 So let’s start with the basics: How do you make money with a Roku channel?
-There are two ways to do it:
+There are two main ways to do it:

 Ad-Based (AVOD) vs. Subscription-Based (SVOD).